mischa-s/properly-test/README.md

 # Properly Coding Challenge
 Code challenge for full stack developers.

+### `npm start` or `yarn start`

+Runs the project in development mode.
+You can view your application at `http://localhost:3000`

+The page will reload if you make edits.

-The format of the Code Challenge is as follows:
+### The format of the Code Challenge is as follows:

 - Please clone/download the Git repository to have access to all the assets you need to complete this tasks.